b3rendsh/msxdos2s/README.md

 Putting the ROM inside an MSX-2 machine can be relatively easy, depending on the machine and slot layout.
 Note that any internal DOS 1 disk ROM should remain in place because it contains the OEM disk driver.

-The source files are provided and modified for study only.
+## Limitations
+The source files are provided and modified for study only and the ROM files are provided for testing only.
+This repository contains mostly a re-composition of the creative work of ASCII, SOLiD, OKEI and maybe others.
+It is provided freely and "as it is" in the hope that it will be useful, but without any warranty of any kind, either expressed or implied.
+Use at own risk!

 ## References
 MSX system sources: